Etsy-ADI-CodeCarpentry/CodeCarpentryWebsite/README.md

 # CodeCarpentry Website

 The website for the Code Carpentry project.
+It lives [here](http://codecarpentry.herokuapp.com/).

 ## Repo Setup
 * To do once...